capellil/iPregel/README.md

 | ip_has_message(struct ip_vertex_t* v) | returns true if the vertex v has a message in its inbox. |
 | ip_get_next_message(struct ip_vertex_t* v, IP_MESSAGE_TYPE* m) | takes next message from inbox and puts it in m.
 If no message left, does nothing. |

-### More
+### History
-#### Author
-iPregel has been developed by Ludovic Capelli during an internship at the National Institute of Informatics in Tokyo, Japan, in 2017-2018.
+iPregel has been developed by Ludovic Capelli during an internship at the National Institute of Informatics in Tokyo, Japan, in 2017-2018, under the supervision of Professor Hu.
-#### Co-authors
-There are people who did not write the code but gave advice, comments and directions that helped develop iPregel.
-Here they are:

-- Professor Zhenjiang Hu
-- (Future Dr) Tim Zakian
+### Publications
+Ludovic A. R. Capelli, Zhenjiang Hu, and Timothy A. K. Zakian.
+2018. iPregel: A Combiner-Based In-Memory Shared Memory Vertex-Centric Framework.
+In Proceedings of the 47th International Conference on Parallel Processing Companion (ICPP '18).
+ACM, New York, NY, USA, Article 33, 10 pages.
+DOI: https://doi.org/10.1145/3229710.3229719